finogeeks/miniprogram-demo/readme_en.md

 ## 🍎 Quick Experience
 With just these three steps, you can quickly experience **the incredible FinClip**!

-1. Develop a WeChat mini program, or just use our pre-written sample code（ [iOS DEMO](https://github.com/finogeeks/finclip-ios-demo) | [Android DEMO](https://github.com/finogeeks/finclip-android-demo) | [Flutter DEMO](https://github.com/finogeeks/finclip-flutter-demo) ）
+1. Develop a WeChat Mini-App, or just use our pre-written sample code（ [iOS DEMO](https://github.com/finogeeks/finclip-ios-demo) | [Android DEMO](https://github.com/finogeeks/finclip-android-demo) | [Flutter DEMO](https://github.com/finogeeks/finclip-flutter-demo) ）
 2. Refer to the [SDK Integration Guide](https://www.finclip.com/mop/document/introduce/quickStart/intergration-guide.html), to integrate the FinClip SDK into your own APP
-3. Refer to the [Operation Guidelines](https://www.finclip.com/mop/document/introduce/accessGuide/enterprise-guidelines.html), log in to the [FinClip.com](https://www.finclip.com?from=github), and complete the association of the application with the mini program.
+3. Refer to the [Operation Guidelines](https://www.finclip.com/mop/document/introduce/accessGuide/enterprise-guidelines.html), log in to the [FinClip.com](https://www.finclip.com?from=github), and complete the association of the application with the Mini-App.

-Then, witness the miracle and see how the mini program works directly in your own APP!
+Then, witness the miracle and see how the Mini-App works directly in your own APP!

 ## 📦 Deployment
 We offer a community version of our service for you to experience locally, and the difference in features between the different versions of FinClip can be found in [here](https://www.finclip.com/#/quotation).